-- 7. Templates with the defined MTA style sheet parameters are available for download: - a.
+- a.
 Microsoft Word - b.
 Google Docs - c.
-Adobe InDesign - NOTE: There may be mild disparities among templates or manuscripts. - a.
-That's okay! - The MTA style sheet exists to provide a standard submission format so that readers (including adjudicators and staged reading actors) can focus on the without having to switch among font and typesetting styles. - c.
+Adobe InDesign - 8.
+NOTE: There may be mild disparities among templates or manuscripts. - a.
+That's okay! - b.
+The MTA style sheet exists to provide a standard submission format so that readers (including adjudicators and staged reading actors) can focus on the without having to switch among font and typesetting styles. - c.
 Playwrights who use specialized software to help with the formatting of their manuscripts should seek to match the style sheet parameters, but have no obligation to use the MTA templates. - d.
 All scripts should be exported to PDF and saved with a logical filename (that does not include any part of the playwright's name) prior to submission.